 However, it was still exciting that more children who look like her would be in that school.
 Her mother also went out of her way to make sure that she was in class with a teacher who was black.
 It was not because she felt that the white teachers were not qualified, but it was important to her to provide her daughter with examples of women in leadership and who could lead her whenever possible.
 She knew that her learning experience would benefit from having a racial mirror in her teacher.
 For this adoptive family, they knew how important it was for their child to have racial mirrors and be with people with whom she could relate.

 Racial mirrors are important simply because it is important that our children have people who they can relate to and go through life looking up to as they grow.
-For my biological children, they will not have to seek out those racial mirrors because they have those in my husband and I. However, for my two youngest, I cannot begin to fathom the things that they might go through to which I will not be able to relate.
-It is vital that adoptive parents in a transracial situation understand that we cannot possibly be enough for our children.
-That is something that is really hard to swallow sometimes, but it is something that we need to recognize and understand that it is okay.
+My biological children, will not have to seek out those racial mirrors because they have those in my husband and me.
+However, for my two youngest, I cannot begin to fathom the things that they might go through to which I will not be able to relate.
+Adoptive parents in a transracial situation must understand that we cannot possibly be enough for our children.
+That is really hard to swallow sometimes, but it is something that we need to recognize and understand that it is okay.
 However, it makes it even more important that we seek out opportunities for our children to have racial mirrors.
 That might mean moving into a community where there are more diverse experiences for your children.
-That might mean going to a church that is more diverse.
+That might mean going to a more diverse church.
 It also might mean enrolling your child in a school that is more diverse.

 Hopefully, you are already in a situation where there are a lot of diverse experiences.
 If not, seek out help in your community and through the community that you have already established to provide racial mirrors for your children.
 It will be vital as they grow to have other people to live life with and turn to in situations that we cannot understand fully.